expo/expo/CONTRIBUTING.md

 **Extra Credit**

 - Our CI tests will halt if you didn't make changes to certain directories.
 If you want to **get results faster** then you should make changes to `docs/` in one PR, and changes to anything else in another!

+## Expo client

+Please check with us before putting work into a Pull Request!
+We don't yet have a good guide available that covers the nuances of how to work with the Expo client so you will want a direct line of communication with someone on the team to ask us questions.
+The best place to talk to us is either on Slack at https://slack.expo.io or the forums at https://forums.expo.io.

 ---